vime-js/vime/packages/vime-docs/plugins/api/settings/settings.md

 ## Store

-All properties for this plugin are backed by a Svelte store which you can access via the `getStore` method.
+All properties for this plugin are backed by a store which you can access via the `getStore` method.

 ```js